 The USDA’s Rural Housing Service has several programs that assist in grants and relocation loans for single individuals and families in rural areas.
 The moving agency has partnerships with other nonprofit organizations and agencies to provide services.
-These grants and loans may be used for moving expenses.
+These grants and loans may be used for moving costs.

 How to apply: To apply for a grant or loan, you must be in proximity of a local agency office or center.
 The application process will differ depending on the size of your family and the circumstances of your relocation.
 Information needed for the application includes family size and income eligibility documentation.

 Veterans Affairs Relocation Assistance Program

-The Department of Veterans Affairs can offer full relocation assistance for those who have served in a branch of the armed forces.
+The Department of Veterans Affairs offers veterans comprehensive transition assistance, including relocation assistance.
 The VA works to offer the best relocation plan, depending on your situation.
 Veteran moving assistance may be allocated through your local branch agency.

 Federal Relocation Assistance Program

-You may receive money for moving expenses through federal aid.
+You may receive money to help with moving costs through federal aid.
 The Federal Relocation Assistance Program protects those affected by the acquisition or demolition of their property.
 The program provides funds for transportation costs and a security deposit.

 The availability of these resources will differ from state to state, so it’s important to review your state’s official website for more information on specific requirements and steps.